-In Visual C++, you can add XML documentation (triple-slash) comments to your source code and instruct the compiler to output them to an .xml file.
-This file can then be input to a process that creates documentation for the classes in your code.
-The IDE for Visual C++ in this version does not support XML comments in Intellisense.
+In Visual C++, you can add comments to your source code that will be processed to an .xml file.
+This file can then be the input to a process that creates documentation for the classes in your code.

 In the current release, code comments are not processed on templates or anything containing a template type (for example, a function taking a parameter as a template).
 Adding such comments will result in undefined behavior.

 For details on creating an .xml file with documentation comments, see the following topics.

 Tags you can use to provide commonly used functionality in documentation

 The ID strings that the compiler produces to identify the constructs in your code

 Generating an .xml file from one or more .xdc files.

 Links to information about XML as it relates to Visual Studio feature areas